-Avascular necrosis refers to disrupted blood supply to bone tissue with resulting necrosis.
+Avascular necrosis refers to the disrupted blood supply of bone tissue with resulting necrosis.
 The cause of this remains unknown.
 There are a number of theories including the repetitive microtrauma hypothesis.

 Children most commonly present with atraumatic hip pain and a limp.

 Symptoms normally develop with a gradual and insidious onset and are bilateral in 10-20% of cases.
-Activity tends to worsen the pain but pain is often present at rest as well.
 The pain may be in the hip or groin and can be felt as referred pain to the knee.
+Activity tends to worsen the pain but it is often present at rest as well.

 A limp caused by pain (antalgic gait) is common.
 In later disease a Trendelenburg gait - reflecting weakness of the hip abductors - can be seen.

-Early in the disease process examination may be relatively normal but as it progresses it often reveals a reduction in the range of movement, particularly abduction and internal rotation.
+Early in the disease process examination may be relatively normal but as it progresses it often reveals a reduction in the range of movement, particularly abduction and internal rotation of the affected hip.

 There are a number of alternative diagnoses that should be considered.